Glioblastoma: Other procedures

 Alternating electric field therapy is an FDA-approved therapy for newly diagnosed and recurrent glioblastoma.
 In 2015, initial results from a phase-III randomized clinical trial of alternating electric field therapy plus temozolomide in newly diagnosed glioblastoma reported a three-month improvement in progression-free survival, and a five-month improvement in overall survival compared to temozolomide therapy alone, representing the first large trial in a decade to show a survival improvement in this setting.
 Despite these results, the efficacy of this approach remains controversial among medical experts.
 However, increasing understanding of the mechanistic basis through which alternating electric field therapy exerts anti-cancer effects and results from ongoing phase-III clinical trials in extracranial cancers may help facilitate increased clinical acceptance to treat glioblastoma in the future.

+Research on the use of nanoparticles to potentially cross the blood-brain barrier and deliver various types of treatment, including chemotherapy and immunotherapy, is ongoing.

 Studies have been conducted on the benefits of exercise and physical rehabilitation for patients with glioblastoma.
 Patients may not be aware of options to improve quality of life, or may not see the benefit of physical therapy treatments due to depression or despair at a terminal diagnosis.
 Despite this, research has shown that exercise and physical rehabilitation can improve the quality of life for individuals with glioblastoma.